segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 ---
 title: Useful SQL Queries for Redshift
 ---
 Below you'll find a library of some of the most useful SQL queries customers use in their Redshift warehouses.
-You can run these right in your Redshift instance with little to no modification.
+You can run these in your Redshift instance with little to no modification.

 > success "Ways to improve query speed"
-> If you're looking to improve the speed of your queries, check out Segment's [Speeding Up Redshift Queries](/docs/connections/storage/warehouses/redshift-tuning/) page!
+> If you're looking to improve the speed of your queries, check out Segment's [Speeding Up Redshift Queries](/docs/connections/storage/warehouses/redshift-tuning/) page.

 You can use SQL queries for the following tasks:
 - [Tracking events](#tracking-events)